SamR1/Ethereum-test/README.md

 # Ethereum-test
-somes scripts to test Ethereum
+some scripts to test Ethereum (tested on local blockchain)